RETIREE ISSUES BEING PURSUED BY THE NRLN

 Life Insurance Benefit: The LRO has been dealing with Nokia for years to secure additional funding for

 the underfunded Group Life Insurance Trust (GLI).
-Recently Nokia announced it plans to transfer up to $76
+Recently Nokia announced it plans to transfer $316

 million of the excess pension assets to pay for Group Life coverage for eligible Lucent / Nokia retirees.
-The current pension funding exceeds the current law's threshold of 120%.
+The current pension funding exceeds the current law's threshold of 120% and thus allows the transfer.
 The

 NRLN, LRO and Nokia continue to lobby members of Congress to pass legislation that would make it

 possible for Nokia (and other companies) with pension plans funded at 110% or more to use surplus funds to

 Pension Recoupment: The NRLN is also advocating its pension recoupment proposal.
 Recoupment is

 when a pension plan sponsor finds an error in the pension payment calculation and forces a retiree (some